Kong/docs.konghq.com/app/enterprise/2.1.x/property-reference.md

 **Description:**

-Defines the name of the HTTP request header that must be present in order to generate traces within a request.
+Defines the name of the HTTP request header that must be present to generate traces within a request.
 Setting this value provides a mechanism to selectively generate request traces at the client's request.
 Note that the value of the header does not matter, only that the header is present in the request.
-When this value is not set and tracing is enabled, Kong will generate trace data for all requests flowing through the proxy and Admin API.
+When this value is not set and tracing is enabled, Kong generates trace data for all requests flowing through the proxy and Admin API.

 Note: Data from certificate handling phases is not logged when this setting is enabled.